5th ACQF Continental Forum

 Unlocking the Potential of the QCP: From Data to Policy Impact.

-Capacity building activity (part I)
+Capacity building activity (session I)

 ETF and QCP Team